Chapter Thirty Four

 “And I’ll help you,” said Wanda-Ann, carrying a small tissue wrapped box, as she entered the room.

-“I’ll see you in about twenty minutes,” said Michael, leaving for his office to change into the suit he‘d bought especially for this very occasion.
+“I’ll see you in about twenty minutes,” said Michael, leaving for his office to change into the suit he had bought especially for this very occasion.

 Wanda-Ann had pulled Mary’s slightly curly, auburn hair onto the top of her head and into a partial chignon, with a handful of ringlets falling over her left shoulder and curly wisps of hair falling around her face.
 The crystal earrings on her ear lobes reflected the teal green of the fur in her jacket and the dress clung alluringly to her slender figure.

 “The minute Michael walked into the suite, he was so awed by her breathtakingly flawless beauty that his eyes all but popped out of his head.
 “You my lady, are so very beautiful that you take my breath away!
-No one seeing you, would believe you birthed quadruplet’s just ten days ago,” said Michael, staring at her, in open-mouthed admiration!
+No one seeing you, would believe that you gave birth to quadruplets just ten days ago,” said Michael, staring at her, in open-mouthed admiration!

-Caroline, informed of Michaels plans, had called Beasley’s exclusive photo studio: ESPECIALLY FOR YOU, and had set up a private photo shoot for them at one-forty five that afternoon.
-They would take engagement photos, of the happy couple, which would be included in a full color layout of the Gilfords Falls Daily News, along with the announcement of their upcoming nuptials.
+Caroline, informed of Michaels plans, had called Beasley’s exclusive photo studio: ESPECIALLY FOR YOU, and had set up a private photo shoot for them at one-forty-five that afternoon.
+Once they arrived, ESPECIALLY FOR YOU, would take engagement photos, of the happy couple.
+The photos and the announcement of their upcoming nuptials would be published in Sunday's edition of the Gilfords Falls Daily News.

-Caroline, having sent for her banker, had opened an account in Mary‘s name, for ninety nine million, ninety nine thousand, nine hundred ninety nine dollars, and ninety nine cents.
+Caroline, having sent for her banker, had opened an account in Mary’s name, for nine-hundred-ninety-nine million, nine- hundred-ninety-nine thousand, nine-hundred-ninety-nine dollars, and ninety-nine cents.

 “It’ll take a while to print and emboss her name in gold on the cover and checks.
 But, it should be finished by three this afternoon,” said her banker.
-The money, less than one sixth of the vast inheritance accumulating in the many trust funds Caroline and Cole had set up for her, was Mary’s to spend as she pleased.
+The money, less than one sixteenth of the vast inheritance accumulating in the many trust funds Caroline and Cole had set up for her, was Mary’s to spend as

 Michael and Mary would dine at Terrell Towers, then go to the photo studio for their engagement photos.
 From there they’d go to the bank so Mary could be presented with her checkbook, then on to Exclusively Beasley’s for some shopping before going back to the suite.